dbt-labs/docs.getdbt.com/website/docs/docs/cloud-integrations/set-up-snowflake-native-app.md

 - Pose a question for Ask dbt.

 ## Onboard new users
 1. In the application, click **Manage access**  to onboard new users to the application.
-Grant the `app_user` role to the appropriate roles.
+Grant the `app_user` role to the appropriate roles that should have access to the application but not adjust the configurations.
+Grant `app_admin` to roles that have access to edit/remove the configurations.

 2. Share the Snowflake app URL to the new users or they can access the application from the **Launch app** button on the app configuration page.

 ## Troubleshooting